Sports in Atlanta: Baseball

 The Atlanta Braves baseball team has been Atlanta's Major League Baseball franchise since 1966.
 The team was founded in 1871 in Boston, Massachusetts as a National Association club, making it the oldest continuously operating sports franchise in North American sports.
 The club played 82 seasons in Boston (1871–1952) and used several nicknames, including Braves.
 The Braves moved to Milwaukee in 1953, and played as the Milwaukee Braves from 1953 to 1965.
 In Atlanta, the Braves won the 1995 World Series, and had an unprecedented run of 14 straight divisional championships from 1991 to 2005.
 They achieved their 4th overall title (2nd in Atlanta) after winning the 2021 World Series.
+Atlanta has also played host to the three of Major League Baseball's All Star Games to include the 1972 Major League Baseball All-Star Game held at Atlanta–Fulton County Stadium, the 2000 Major League Baseball All-Star Game held at Turner Field, and the 2025 Major League Baseball All-Star Game held at Truist Park.

 The Braves' Triple-A affiliate, the Gwinnett Stripers of the International League, has been based in the Gwinnett County suburb of Lawrenceville since 2009.
 Before the Braves moved to Atlanta, the Atlanta Crackers were Atlanta's professional baseball team from 1901 until their last season in 1965.
 They won 17 league championships in the minor leagues.
 The Atlanta Black Crackers (I) and Atlanta Black Crackers (II) were Atlanta's Negro league teams from 1919 until 1949.

 American football

 The Falcons have been Atlanta's National Football League franchise since 1966.
 The Falcons recently completed construction of a new retractable roof stadium, Mercedes Benz Stadium, playing their first pre-season game there on August 26, 2017.
 They have won the division title six times in two different divisions (NFC West and current NFC South), and two conference championships, going on to lose to the Denver Broncos in Super Bowl XXXIII (following the 1998 season) and the New England Patriots in Super Bowl LI (following the 2016 season).
-Super Bowl XXVIII, XXXIV, and LIII were hosted in Atlanta with the first two taking place in the now-demolished Georgia Dome.
+Super Bowl XXVIII, XXXIV, LIII, and LXII were hosted in Atlanta with the first two taking place in the now-demolished Georgia Dome.

 The Alliance of American Football's Atlanta franchise, the Atlanta Legends, began play in 2019.
 They played at Georgia State Stadium, but the league's football operations were reportedly suspended and the team folded.